-Plants Suitable for Acid Soils
+Garden Plants for Acid Soils

-Plants that need a slightly acidic soil to do their best.
-It is important because they will not be able to take up the nutrients that they need from the soil, if they are wrongly planted.
-A clear sign something is amiss - they will start to go yellow around the edges of the leaves.
-One way to tell if this range is likely to do well is to have a look in your neighbour's gardens.
-Do they have Rhododendrons, Camellias and Skimmias growing well and looking green?
-Is so, you should be safe to go ahead.
+A happy plant is a healthy plant, and therefore it is essential to give your garden plants and trees just what they need.
+In this category, you will find plants that need slightly acidic soil to do their best.
+It is important because they will not take up the nutrients they need from the soil if they are wrongly planted.
+A clear sign something is amiss is when they will start to go yellow around the leaves' edges.
+These plants are typically adapted to a woodland setting with dappled sunlight, even full for part of the day.
 If you adore these plants and don't have the right type of soil, consider having a specimen in a lovely large pot in a semi-shady spot on the terrace or front garden.
-These plants are typically adapted to a woodland setting with dappled sunlight, even full for part of the day.
+Do you need some more information about the range at Tendercare?
+Please contact us or make an appointment to visit our nursery.

 First and foremost, plants can’t do without soil.
 It is the foundation for all plant life since plants need air, water, nutrients and some protection to grow big and strong.
 And all of these are provided by the soil.
 But as you know, not all soil is the same.
 Different geology, topography and weather conditions have affected the type of soil in your area, the three most common being clay, sandy and silt.
 Each type of soil had its own blend of minerals, organic and inorganic matter that determines the plants suitable for this spot.
 The health of the plant you grow is directly related to the quality of the soil.

 What is acid soil?